foundersandcoders/react-state-challenge/README.md

 1. Extract the "Category" fieldset to a new file called `FilterCategory`
 1. Extract the unordered list rendering the dishes to a new file called `ListDishes.jsx`
 1. Import and render the components in `App.jsx` so the UI stays the same

+## Challenge 2: filtering by price

+The max price range input currently does nothing.
+We need to use a React state value to make the UI dynamic.

+1. Create a state value representing the maximum price filter
+1. Control the state value with the max price range input
+1. Filter the dish list to only show dishes cheaper than the chosen max price

+Remember this state needs to be used in two places, so think carefully about where it should be defined.